Felony and Misdemeanor Election Crimes in the Michigan.

 - Voting in an election where the elector is not qualified or registered to vote.

-- Voting or attempting to vote in a precinct other than the precinct in which a person resides.
+- Voting or attempting to vote in a precinct other than the precinct where a person resides.

 - Voting more than once in the same election (for example, once by absentee ballot and once in person).

-- Compensating another person for registering individuals to vote, if that compensation is based on the number of people registered or the number of people from one particular political party.
+- Compensating another person for registering individuals to vote, if that compensation is based on the number of people registered or people from one particular political party.

 - Impersonating an election official.